dhyan2815/MyKhata/README.md

   ✔️ React Router for routing.
   ✔️ Axios for API calls.
   ✔️ Lucide Icons for icons.
-  ✔️ Material UI for UI components.
   ✔️ React Hooks for state management.
   ✔️ React Hot Toast for toast notifications.
   ✔️ React ChartJS for data visualization.
+  ✔️ Robust error handling with ErrorBoundary.
+  ✔️ ProtectedRoute for route guarding.
+  ✔️ safeArray utility for defensive programming.
+  ✔️ Dark/Light theme toggle.

 💫 **Backend**:
   ✔️ Node.js for server-side logic.
   ✔️ Express.js for handling HTTP requests and responses.
   ✔️ JWT Authentication for secure user sessions.
-  ✔️ JSON Web Tokens (JWT) for authentication.
-  ✔️ Cors Middleware for handling cross-origin requests.
+  ✔️ CORS Middleware for handling cross-origin requests.

-💫 **Database**:
   ✔️ MongoDB Atlas for hosting the database.
   ✔️ Mongoose for database schema and model management.

-💫 **Production**:
+  ✔️ Spending Insights API for analytics and trends.
-  ✔️ Render for hosting the application.
+  ✔️ Moment.js for date handling in insights.